Hey Kids (Start Here)

 He’s had many distractions.

 This is no excuse for not laying things out in an organized manner.
-Now, here, on the edge of this radioactive bay, seems as good a place and time as any other, given that the events of the previous afternoon had provided him with an array of new information to plug into his working model regarding what had happened, what was currentlyhappening, and what will happen.
+Now, here, on the edge of this radioactive bay, seems as good a place and time as any other, given that the events of the previous afternoon had provided him with an array of new information to plug into his working model regarding what has happened, what’s currently happening, and what will happen.

 After organizing his thoughts, he comes up with three outstanding questions.
-One—what had happened to Newton in those three days they had been mostly separated?
-Two—is real-time cognitive influence an actual post-drift phenomenon and, if so, how might it be demonstrated?
-Three—what is the best method to prevent the unwanted appearance of Geiszlerian or Kaijuesque impulses in the brain of Dr. Hermann Gottlieb?
+One—what happened to Newton in those three days they’d been separated?
+Two—is real-time cognitive influence a true post-drift phenomenon and, if so, how might it be demonstrated?
+Three—what is the best method to prevent the unwanted appearance of Geiszlerian or kaijuesque impulses in the brain of Dr. Hermann Gottlieb?

 Hermann shifts his hand on the rail.

 Question one is the question he least wants to consider.
-As the days pass, he feels himself coming closer and closer to the answer that he had initially rejected because of how openly ludicrous it was, how stupid it would have been to attempt.
-But Newton’s comments of the previous evening, while falling far, far short of confirming anything had suggested exactly what Hermann has been trying not to believe.
+As the days pass, he feels himself circling an answer he’d initially rejected because of how openly ludicrous it was, how stupid it would have been to attempt.
+But Newton’s comments of the previous evening, while falling far, far short of confirming anything, had suggested exactly what Hermann has been trying not to believe.

 With fragments of alien tissue that were a portal to precisely nowhere.
 A connection to nothing rational, nothing but disembodied misery.

-Even now, even with all the building evidence he has that Newton drifted for a third time, he still can’t quite believe it.
-He can’t believe Newton would have agreed, he can’t believe that anyone would have asked it of him, he can’t believe such a thing would have been possible; it had only worked the first time because the man had jacked himself into a terminal that shouldn’t have gone anywhere, but had turned out to be a signal transducer for thoughtwaves from the anteverse.
-In the absence of an open connection to a collective consciousness there should have been nothing but dead static.
+Even now, even faced with building evidence that Newton drifted for a third time, he still can’t quite believe it.
+He can’t believe Newton would have agreed, he can’t believe anyone would have asked it of him, he can’t believe such a thing would have been possible; it had only worked the first time because the man had jacked himself into a terminal that shouldn’t have gone anywhere, but had turned out to be a signal transducer for thoughtwaves from the anteverse.
+In the absence of an open connection to a collective consciousness, there should have been nothing but dead static.
 Neuronal noise.
 Cognitive chaos.

 It is a miracle the man is neither dead nor floridly psychotic.